 Melasma, also called chloasma, is a condition that causes dark, discoloured patches, that are usually black or green, (the name comes from melas, the Greek word for black, or cholas, from the word green-ish), flat or freckle-like spots on the skin.

-pregnancy.
+It is a common condition, especially in pregnancy.
 While both women and men can develop melasma it is far more common in women, and it usually starts between the ages of 20 and 40.

 Melasma is harmless - it is not painful, itchy, or uncomfortable, and it will not develop into skin cancer - but it can make people feel self-conscious.
 It can be treated, or at least reduced and can sometimes clear up by itself.